Eligibility & Terms of Use

 Personal data will only be used, where needed, for the running and

-administering of the CDS.
-No data which can be linked to an
+In general no data which can be linked to an identifiable user will be

 As part of the registration conditions, users will receive occasional